m-kirsanov/erlang_pokemon_db/README.md

 # Erlang Pokemon DB

-Pokemon database powered by Erlang.
+Pokemon database written fully in Erlang.

 WEBHOOK for PokemonGoMap:
 -wh http://pokelocation.ru/webhookgate

+Please add webhooks to your pokemon maps, i need to test how all works.
+After testing i will publish requests to DB API.

 # Structure
 # Main server